AT-MFCGA: An Adaptive Transfer-guided Multifactorial Cellular Genetic Algorithm for Evolutionary Multitasking: Experimental Setup

-Regarding the parameters used for each solver, for the sake of a fair comparison we have chosen similar values and operators for all the techniques under comparison.
+Regarding the parameters used for each solver, and for the sake of a fair comparison we have chosen similar values and operators for all the techniques employed.
 Furthermore, we ensure the reproducibility of the presented results by showing the configuration of all the considered methods in Table \ref{tab:Parametrization1}.
-For defining the values of these parameters, we have focused on the guidelines and configurations previously used in works dealing with cGAs, MFEA and MFEA-II for discrete optimization problems \cite{alba2004solving,yuan2016evolutionary,osaba2020dmfea}.
-Additionally, good methodological practices for bio-inspired optimization research have also been embraced \cite{latorre2020fairness,derrac2011practical}: each test case has been run $20$ times, and hypothesis tests have been applied to obtain an informed insight on the statistical significance of the reported performance gaps.
-In addition, all the EM methods are stopped after $500\cdot 10^3$ objective function evaluations.
-A public JAVA implementation of MFCGA and AT-MFCGA has been made available in \url{https://git.code.tecnalia.com/aritz.martinez/at-mfcga}, along with the source code that generates the results reported and discussed in what follows.
+Regarding AT-MFCGA, the parameters listed in Table \ref{tab:Parametrization1} are used as the configuration of the algorithm.
+Additionally, in order to define the values of these and other parameters in the experimentation, we have focused on the guidelines and configurations previously reported in studies dealing with cGAs, MFEA and MFEA-II for discrete optimization problems \cite{alba2004solving,yuan2016evolutionary,osaba2020dmfea}.
+Further verification tests have been conducted to ensure that all these parameters gave rise to good performance in all the algorithms.
+This trend has also been followed for the methods used in the comparison: MFEA, MFEA-II and MFCGA.
+Additionally, good methodological practices for bio-inspired optimization research have also been embraced \cite{latorre2020fairness}: each test case has been run $20$ times, and hypothesis tests have been applied to obtain informed insight on the statistical significance of the reported performance gaps.
+Furthermore, as termination criteria, all EM methods used in this experimentation end their execution after $500\cdot 10^3$ objective function evaluations.

+Finally, in order to take a step beyond the replicability of this experimentation, a public JAVA implementation of AT-MFCGA has been made publicly available at the following repository: \url{https://git.code.tecnalia.com/aritz.martinez/at-mfcga}.
+This repository also contains the source code that produces the results presented and discussed in this paper.
+Furthermore, interested readers can also find the source code of the basic version of the method, MFCGA, in: \url{https://git.code.tecnalia.com/aritz.martinez/mfcga}.